fiorinin/Hasher/README.md

 A lot of things could have gone wrong.
 You could be trying to run Nvidia miners on AMD hardware, picked only algorithms that the pool(s) you selected don't support, etc. I am currently working on integrating logging, so that you will be able to share what Hasher has to say about your issues.
 In the meantime, you can [report an issue](https://github.com/Johy/Hasher/issues) by being as comprehensive as you can and explaining how to reproduce the error.
 If some specific algorithms don't work, try reducing their intensity in the advanced settings, or simply deselect them for Hasher to stop trying to mine with it.

 ###### How long does benchmarking take?
 Can I speed it up?
 This depends heavily on you, actually.
 Benchmarking is simple: Hasher runs algorithms (you pick) on compatible pools (you selected) for a given amount of time (that you set) and stores the average hashrate(s) reported by the miner(s).
 You can choose among 3 benchmarking speeds (30s, 2mins or 3mins), and longer benchmarks will be more robust for estimating profits.
-Feel free to adapt your strategy to fit your needs by (de)selecting algorithms, changing speed, etc. Note that all mining done while benchmarking is credited to your wallet in the respective pool(s).
+Feel free to adapt your strategy to fit your needs by (de)selecting algorithms, changing speed, etc. I personally recommend running a quick benchmark first with everything by default, and then fine tune it by adjusting intensities and running longer benchmarks on algorithms that performed well and those that failed - sometimes, a too short benchmark prevents Hasher to get any speed data.
+Note that all mining done while benchmarking is credited to your wallet in the respective pool(s).

 ###### My balance is different from the pool value, why?
 The balance displayed is **shared across all selected pools**.
 If you are using a single pool and the value is different, there is likely a network error (check for the warning symbol in the balance box) and Hasher could not update this value.
 The pool website will always display the correct value.